doctorfree/RoonCommandLine/README.md

 	# patch -b -p0 < $HOME/src/RoonCommandLine/patches/pyroon-listmedia.patch

 	$ cd pyroon/roonapi
-	$ cp *.py $HOME/Python3/lib/python3.8/site-packages/roonapi
+	$ cp *.py $HOME/Python3/lib/python3.8/dist-packages/roonapi

-Note this last command, copying the Python scripts to the site-packages/roonapi directory, needs to provide the correct path to your installed Python site-packages/roonapi directory.
+Note this last command, copying the Python scripts to the dist-packages/roonapi directory, needs to provide the correct path to your installed Python dist-packages/roonapi directory.
 The command above is correct for my system but your system may differ.
 Double check where this directory got created by the "pip install roonapi" command.

-Python has global and per-user site-packages directories.
+Python has global and per-user dist-packages directories.
 RoonCommandLine version 2.0.0 and later uses the global site Python facility.

 To find your Python global dist-packages directory, issue the command:

     $ python -c 'import site; print(site.getsitepackages())'

-The roonapi module should be in your global site-packages directory.
+The roonapi module should be in your global dist-packages directory.

 Alternatively, you can patch the Python Roon API roonapi module directly rather than patching the pyroon source code and copying it in.
 To perform this